 John “Liver-Eating” Johnson is known in history as a sailor, mountain man, Indian fighter, and lawman who earned the moniker of “Liver-Eating” because he allegedly killed a number of Crow Indians and ate their livers.

 He joined the Navy during the Mexican-American War, but after striking an officer, he deserted and changed his name to John Johnston.
 He then traveled to Montana where he worked as a trapper, miner, wagon master, scout, tour guide, whiskey peddler, and supplier of cordwood to passing steamboats.
 He also served with the Union during the Civil War.
+He had a brother named John that was killed at Cold Harbor, VA during the war.

 Johnston is purported to have married a Flathead woman named the Swan, who was said to have been killed by the Crow.
 He then supposedly waged a personal war against the Crow, killing any Crow warrior he saw.
-Neither of these legends actually occurred because Johnston’s military records tell us he was a sailor, onboard ship, during the Mexican American War.
+Neither of these legends actually occurred because Johnston’s military records tell us he was a sailor, on board a ship, during the Mexican American War.
 Similarly, Johnston never did eat anyone’s liver.
 One day during a Sioux battle, he jokingly told his companions he ate a piece of liver.
 Hence, his nickname, “Liver-Eating” Johnson,” was earned through a macabre joke.

 Johnston became the constable of Coulson/Billings, Montana in the early 1880s.
 He also served as a town marshal in Red Lodge, Montana in the 1890s.
 In December 1899, he was admitted to a veteran’s hospital in Los Angeles, California where he died the next month on January 21, 1900, of peritonitis.
 He was buried in nearby Sawtelle National Cemetery.